tresnjo/binary-root-generation/README.md

 The second and final step just involves running the main simulation scipt ```main.py```.
 If wished, one might output the configuration txt file which saves the information from the  ```config.py``` so that one can recreate the exact root/tree in the future.
 It also contains information such as the number of surface and volume voxels, and surface-to-volume ratio, and other parameters that might be of interest.

 ## Examples
 This chapter shows some examples of roots that have been generated using the provided code.
+The examples together with the configuration files for the settings can be found under the directory  ```examples```.
+Note that these configuration files are quite old so they might be missing new features that have been added to the configuration file.

 <p align="center">
    <img src="https://github.com/tresnjo/binary-root-generation/assets/121384892/5c8a2321-b367-4d09-9ebe-58c325fa14e7" alt="Image 1" style="max-width:100%;">